solidify/Course_ContinuousTesting/readme.md

-## Solidify Courses:   The UnitTesting Experience
+## Solidify Courses:   The Continuous Testing Experience

-This course is a specialized course that will be run by experienced senior developer(s) who have been using unit testing for very long time.
+This course is a specialized course that will be run by experienced senior developer(s) who have been using continuous testing for a very long time.

 The course is team based, meaning the participants will be divided into groups that will work together on solving objectives, guided by the trainer(s).
 It can be run with between 5 and 20 people.
 Anything above 12 people will need 2 trainers.